Living in DuPont Circle, DC

 Although there are plenty of homes for sale in DuPont Circle, it is mainly a shopping district and transportation hub.
-Connecticut Avenue, a main thoroughfare in D.C., runs right through the center.
-This street comes alive at night, with nightclubs drawing crowds ready to hit the dance floor.
+Connecticut Avenue runs right through the center, and comes alive at night, with nightclubs drawing crowds ready to hit the dance floor.

-During the day, spend time at The Mansion on O Street – a tactile museum that offers excitement and intrigue to adults and kids alike.
+During the day, spend time at the Mansion on O Street—a tactile museum that offers excitement and intrigue for adults and kids alike.
 Be sure to make a reservation before heading to the museum since they do not allow walk-ins.
-After exploring the eclectic museum collection, grab a quick lunch or brunch at DuPont Circle restaurants like Zorba's Cafe, Pizzeria Paradisio or the Tabard Inn.
+After exploring the eclectic museum collection, grab a quick lunch or brunch at DuPont Circle restaurants like Zorba's Cafe, Pizzeria Paradisio, or the Tabard Inn.
 Between them, they've been serving up casual fare for almost 150 years.
-Art lovers will enjoy exploring The Phillips Collection, which is home to works by some of the most famous names in art, hosts numerous special exhibitions and acts as a concert venue on Sundays from October through May.
+Art lovers will enjoy exploring The Phillips Collection, which is home to works by some of the most famous names in art, hosts numerous special exhibitions, and acts as a concert venue on Sundays from October through May.

 The central location is a big draw for many residents.
 The constant flow of pedestrian traffic helps keep DuPont Circle one of the safest neighborhoods in the city.